 #2: Versatile Midi Dress

-While we fully commend the Kim Kardashian West look, some days we don't feel quite so body-confident.
-Some days, we're all for the more demure midi style as opposed to a body-con option.
+While we fully commend the Kim Kardashian West look, some days, we don't feel quite so up for body-con and cut-outs.
+Some days, we're all for the more demure midi style.

 #3: Great Ankle Boots

-& Other Stories Croc Embossed Leather Square Toe Boots (£135)
+& Other Stories Leather Heeled Ankle Boots (£120)

 #4: Staple Jewellery

-A piece of jewellery can be classic but on trend.
-Look to brands like Missoma who created fashionable but timeless pieces you'll wear forever.
+A piece of jewellery can be classic but on-trend.
+Look to brands like Missoma and Daphine that create fashionable but timeless pieces you'll wear forever.